Today we are going to learn how to use VLOOKUP to search for Fuzzy Match in Excel.

-While working with larger data sets, many times we try to filter out similar types of values.
-One of these types of matching is called Fuzzy Match, where the values are not exactly the same, but still, they are matched based on their similarity.
+While working with larger data sets, we often try to filter out similar values.
+One of these matching types is called Fuzzy Match, where the values are not exactly the same, but they are still matched based on their similarity.

-Today I will be showing how you can use the VLOOKUP function of Excel to search for Fuzzy Match.
+So.
+Let’s discuss how you can use the VBA VLOOKUP function of Excel to search for Fuzzy Match.

 Introduction to Fuzzy Match

 A Fuzzy Match is a type of partial match.

 In these types of matches, one text does not match fully to the other text.
 But the important sections of the text do match the other text.